Gracias 😘 Amor ❤️ but do we mean it?

 Until next month...Stay tuned Brujas!

-Maria Rodriguez Bross is an author and playwright delving into the fictional world of all things bodegas, botanicas and creative tales of the supernatural, the unexpected and the phenomenal.
+I'm an author, playwright, poet and blogger delving into the fictional world of all things related to bodegas, botánicas and creative tales of the supernatural, the unexpected and the phenomenal.
+My writing draws on the bilingual, multicultural world that shaped me.
+I'm the author of the Bodega Botanica Tales series, which are all stand alone novellas.
 Stay tuned Brujas!

 Painting of three teens distracted by phones